 Garmin allows you to connect your phone or tablet to the unit via USB, and they allow you to save your waypoints, routes, or points of interest (POI) to these devices.
 This can be helpful because then you don’t have to store them on the small memory card that comes with the sonar unit itself.

 They both use “chirp” sonar, which means that you can change the frequency of the sonar beam with these units.
 This is important because different frequencies are better at seeing certain features.

 Both units have a default “High CHIRP” setting which is best for most users.
 The 7cv also has a “Dual Frequency CHIRP” option that allows you to switch between 200 kHz and 77 kHz.
 I know some people swear by this feature, but I don’t think it’s all that useful because it doesn’t provide much more detail than the high CHIRP setting.

 #14 Bottom Lock

-They both have bottom lock (with adjustable sensitivity) which makes it easier to target fish that are close to the bottom.
+They both have a bottom locks (with adjustable sensitivity) which makes it easier to target fish that are close to the bottom.
 This is helpful because you can see what’s underneath your boat much better… and this gives you a much better sense of the structure that is surrounding your surroundings.

-Both units are capable of showing depth range rings on their screens, which are useful for getting an idea of how deep or shallow an area might be around objects like piers, bridges, or other types of structure.
+Both units are capable of showing depth range rings on their screens, which are useful for getting an idea of how deep or shallow an area might be around objects like piers, bridges, or other types of structures.

-Both devices can connect to a Bluetooth enabled phone, with the Garmin iPhone app being slightly more user-friendly than the Lowrance app.
+Both devices can connect to a Bluetooth-enabled phone, with the Garmin iPhone app being slightly more user-friendly than the Lowrance app.
 I use this feature a lot when kayak fishing because it allows me to mark my waypoints on my phone and then transfer them directly to the sonar unit.
 You have to have a compatible phone in order to use this feature, so if you don’t already own one… then it might not be very beneficial for you.